OpenGamma/OG-Platform/README.txt

   ant install

-which will create a folder called OpenGamma/ in the root.
+which will create a folder called opengamma/ in the project root.
 In there you'll find a scripts/ folder which contains

   init-og-bloombergexample-db.sh          Create an example database using data from a local Bloomberg terminal init-og-examples-db.sh                  Create an example database using fake data (if you don't have a terminal)